-Best Scuba and Snorkel Mask for a Mustache
+How to Find the Best Dive and Snorkel Mask for Mustache and Beard

-How to Dive and Snorkel with a Mustache?
+How to Dive and Snorkel with a Mustache or Beard?

 The first option is that you shave.
 Simple as that… Problem solved… Just kidding.
 While this is a solution it’s most likely not the one you had in mind.

 What are the different options for diving and snorkeling with a mustache?

 In short, you have a few different solutions for both snorkeling and diving.
 We’ll highlight them in detail below but if you’re in a hurry, here’s what you can do:

 - Use Vaseline to smoothen your facial hair so it can produce a good seal with the skirt